EnberNeutral/Enber-BYI/README.md

 Respect when my name has any DNI variation, I guess it doesn't hurt to ask to INT if I'm on DNI/IWC but don't lose your hopes either.

+Usually comfortable with C+H, unless I'm already sitting with friends or on DNI.

 There should be links to my strawpage and pronouns card if you wanna know more.
 I experiment with my pages and sites from time to time.